Man Accused Of Hitting Woman In Eye In Front Of Two Children In Area, Police Say

-A 47-year-old man was arrested for allegedly shitting a victim in the eye while two children were in the room.
+A 47-year-old man was arrested for allegedly hitting a victim in the eye while two children were in the room.

 Ulster County resident Jarmel M. Anderson-Fialkow, of Saugerties, was arrested on Wednesday, Feb.
 24, after police responded to a report of a physical domestic dispute in the town of Saugerties, said Chief Joseph Sinagra.